cooperative-computing-lab/cctools/doc/manuals/taskvine/index.md

     ...

     # once t2 is done and deleted with `vine_task_delete`, the following call
     # will remove the file from the taskvine workflow.
-Further, when not task
+Further, when no task
     # refers to the file, the file will be removed from the manager's disk
     # because of VINE_UNLINK_WHEN_DONE at its declaration.
     vine_undeclare_file(partial_result);